prashant-kikani/prashant-kikani.github.io/questions.markdown

 > What are my actions moving me closer to?

 Where am I going with my current actions and habits?
-It’s good to keep track of where we are headed.
+It's good to keep track of where we are headed.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 5.

-> Does the amount of attention I’m giving, match its importance?
+> Does the amount of attention I'm giving, match its importance?

 Our attention span is limited.
 So, it would be better if we pay our attention to important things.